 R302.15.3 Setback distance from tall slopes.
-New buildings and structures constructed adjacent to undeveloped tall slopes shall be setback from the slope a minimum of 30 feet, measured horizontally.
+New buildings and structures constructed adjacent to

 - 1. Buildings may be constructed directly on an undeveloped tall slope, or closer than 30 feet from the tall slope, when the exterior walls and openings that are located within 30 feet of the slope are protected as follows: - a.
 Exterior walls are constructed with a fire rating of not less than one-hour - b.
 Exterior openings are protected with a fire rating of not less than 45 minutes. - 2.
 Buildings may be constructed directly on an undeveloped tall slope, or closer than 30 feet from the tall slope without protection of openings when the building is entirely constructed of materials that achieve a fire resistance rating of not less than one-hour for the following building elements: - a.
 Primary structural frame - b.
 Exterior and interior bearing walls - c.
 Exterior non-bearing walls located closer than 30 feet from the tall slope - d.
 Floor construction and associated secondary members - e.
 Roof construction and associated secondary members